Rudrani-Mukherjee/RAESA/README.md

 1. `<body data-depth="1">` for one level deep (e.g. `committee/organizing.html`),
    `data-depth="2"` for two levels deep (e.g. `past-conferences/ciacon-2025/index.html`).
 2. CSS/JS `<link>`/`<script>` tags prefixed with the matching number of `../`
-   (already done in the placeholders — don't remove it).
+   (already done in every placeholder — don't remove it).

 Any image or PDF a contributor adds inside a subfolder page needs the same `../` prefix, e.g. from `committee/organizing.html`:
 `<img src="../assets/images/committee/chair.jpg">`.

+## How the shared header/footer/nav work

-Instead of hard-coding the navbar, footer, dates, email, and CMT link into every one of the 45 pages, all of that lives in **one file**:
+Instead of hard-coding the navbar, footer, dates, email, and CMT link into every page, all of that lives in one file:

     assets/data/site-config.json